-In this example we will use a directory called /cctvrecordings This MUST contain the following subdirectories:
+In this example we will use a directory called /cctvrecordings This MUST contain the following subdirectories: /cctvrecordings -byday where GroupName is a directory for EACH group you define in the camera config file Likewise you can specify different mount points for the subdirectories to split file amoungst disks.
 See the documentation for your operating system for details of how to specify a mount point.

+1 Ì

+i i -Monday

+i i -Tuesday

+ł -Wednesday

+ł -Thursday

+ł -Friday

+ł -Saturday

+!

+! -Sunday

+!

+Ι.

+-by ycamera

+-GroupName